Awards & Media

 Mr. Mangi has been recognized by a number of legal publications and associations as a leading contributor to the practice of law and his community.

-Patterson Belknap received four awards in 2017 and 2018 based upon work pioneered and led by Mr. Mangi: the “Legal Leadership Award” by the American Civil Liberties Union—New Jersey; the Muslim Bar Association of New York’s “Champions of Justice Award,” the New Jersey Muslim Lawyers Association’s “Landmark Litigation Award,” and the South Asian Bar Association of New Jersey’s "Trailblazer Award."
+Patterson Belknap received five awards in 2017 and 2018 based upon work pioneered and led by Mr. Mangi: the “Legal Leadership Award” by the American Civil Liberties Union—New Jersey; the Muslim Bar Association of New York’s “Champions of Justice Award,” the New Jersey Muslim Lawyers Association’s 2018 "Religious Liberty Award" and 2017 “Landmark Litigation Award,” and the South Asian Bar Association of New Jersey’s "Trailblazer Award."

 Mr. Mangi was recently featured in The National LGBT Bar Association’s Ally Initiative membership spotlight.
 To read the article, please click here.